althea-net/althea-zone/README.md

 These instructions will be updated as we move through the process.

-We will start validating the Monday, August 5th, at 5pm PDT.

 If you have any questions, visit our Discord chat: https://discordapp.com/invite/gxJhKZ2

-At this point, if you haven't gotten your `gentx` in for altheatest3, it is too late.
-Please stay tuned, we may be able to add you after the chain is started, but you won't be able to tell people that you were a genesis validator on the first Althea test chain.

 ## New plan: Centralized Start

-Unfortunately, we were one validator short of having a quorum to start the chain.
+Unfortunately, we were one validator short of having a quorum to start the chain with the decentralized start procedure involving the gentxs.
 After an hour of cliff-hangers trying to get one more person on, we decided to go with a centralized start.
 Justin started his validator and everyone else added a new `genesis.json` with only Justin as a starting validator.
 Then they ran the commands below to add themselves once the chain was running.
-It's up now, and you can see it at: https://althea.zone/#/staking/validators/.
+It's up now, it's decentralized, and you can see it at: https://althea.zone/#/staking/validators/.

 ### Joining